troglobit/mini-snmpd/README.md

 * Supports linux kernel versions 2.4 and 2.6
 * Supports FreeBSD (needs procfs mounted using "mount_linprocfs procfs /proc")

-The current version is a beta version; it is tested on IA32 and ARM platforms using net-snmp as client.
+`mini-snmpd` has only been tested on x86 and ARM platforms using net-snmp as client, so big endian may not work.

 - For info about licensing, see the file [COPYING][license]
 - For info about using the program, see the file [mini_snmpd.8][man]